 What if all of the available human data could be combined and deciphered by computers to create a “virtual physiological human”?
 Welcome to the world of Systems Biology.

-MaCSBio is a joint initiative of the Faculty of Psychology and Neuroscience, Faculty of Health, Medicine and Life Science and the Faculty of Humanities and Sciences.
+MaCSBio is a joint initiative of the Faculty of Psychology and Neuroscience, Faculty of Health, Medicine and Life Science and the Faculty of Science and Engineering.
 To achieve scientific breakthroughs that could not be achieved in individual labs, the centre brings together the expertise of physicians, biologists, mathematicians and computer scientists.

 Despite great technological advances in phenotyping, -omics and (noninvasive) imaging techniques, human biological data sets are often incomplete.
 Therefore, experts at MaCSBio use and further develop a broad range of innovative complex data analysis techniques, and mathematical and computational models and theories.
 This empowers scientists to effectively obtain new information from human biological and clinical data sets.